kahunacohen/real-world-fp/README.md

 Our filter implementation is so clear, we don't even feel compelled to create a name function for it (at least not yet).
 However, we have to import `filter` from ramda because the built-in`Array.filter` is called on an array instance and takes a callback as a parameter.
 The version of `filter` in ramda makes composition possible by taking two arguments, the callback and the array to filter.

 The interesting thing about Ramda's `filter` is that if you pass it only one argument (e.g. the callback), it returns a function that receives the rest of the arguments (the array).
-Because passing it only one argument returns a function, we can *invoke* it in the composition with the callback and it will return a function that implicitely accepts the array.
+Because passing it only one argument returns a function, we can *invoke* it in the composition with the callback and it will return a function that implicitly accepts the array.
 This is called [currying/partial application](https://blog.bitsrc.io/understanding-currying-in-javascript-ceb2188c339).
 We'll discuss this more in a future post:

 ```js
 const { compose, filter } from "ramda";